chevereto/v4-docs/application/reference/cli.md

 ### Setting get

-The `-C setting-get` command retrieves the target database setting key value.
+The `setting-get` command retrieves the target database setting key value.

 To get the value for "chevereto_version_installed":